-The first time I ever attended a professional conference for assistive technology, I spent a lot of time thinking about all of the cool experiences I would have learning from experts in the field and getting to talk to people from all over the world.
+The first time I ever attended a professional conference for assistive technology (specifically, the CSUN Assistive Technology Conference), I spent a lot of time thinking about all of the cool experiences I would have learning from experts in the field and getting to talk to people from all over the world.
 While I was right about learning new things, my plans for talking came to a screeching halt as I ended up with laryngitis as soon as my plane landed, and could barely speak the entire week.
 Here are my tips for going to professional conferences and events with laryngitis or temporary speech difficulties.

 Find quiet places to talk

 Whenever possible, I would find quiet places to talk with people that were within the conference or event venue such as hallways or areas of the exhibit hall where there weren’t a lot of people.
 This way, I didn’t have to repeat myself very often or speak louder than I had to.
 If I wanted to talk to a vendor, I would go to the exhibit hall either during lunch or first thing in the morning so that they wouldn’t have to walk away from their booth.